HassanKhan6373/HassanKhan6373/README.md

 ## 📚 Education

-- Bachelor's Degree in Software Engineering from Virtual University Of Pakistan.
+- Bachelor's Degree in Electronics from Usman Institute of Technology.
+- Master's Degree in Computer Science with specialization in Data Science from Bahria University.

 ## 📫 Contact Me